eficode-academy/rf-katas/exercises/00-getting-started.md

 If the installation was successful, you can use `robot -h` command to verify that you get command line help for Robot Framework.
-Output should include Robot version number and some other helpful stuff, includin the command line options (which are also available in [here](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#all-command-line-options)).
+Output should include Robot version number and some other helpful stuff, including the command line options (which are also available in [here](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#all-command-line-options)).

 To run automated test cases for web UIs, the current go-to library is the Browser-library.